Belgrave - Selby

 Belgrave - Selby's population is slightly older than the national pattern

 Belgrave - Selby has a median age of 40, which is higher than Greater Melbourne's figure of 37 years and Australia's figure of 38 years.
-The 55-64 cohort is notably over-represented in Belgrave - Selby at 13.1%, while the 25-34 year-olds are under-represented at 7.7%.
-Between 2021 and present, the 75 to 84 age group has grown from 3.9% to 5.4% of the population.
-Conversely, the 25 to 34 cohort has declined from 10.1% to 7.7%.
-By 2041, demographic modeling suggests Belgrave - Selby's age profile will evolve significantly.
-The 75 to 84 age cohort is projected to grow by 329 people (60%), increasing from 546 to 876.
-Notably, the combined 65+ age groups are expected to account for 86% of total population growth, reflecting the area's aging demographic profile.
-Meanwhile, the 25 to 34 and 55 to 64 cohorts are expected to experience population declines.
+The 55-64 cohort is notably over-represented in Belgrave - Selby at 13.1%, compared to the Greater Melbourne average, while the 25-34 age group is under-represented at 7.7%.
+Between 2021 and present, the 75-84 age group has grown from 3.9% to 5.4% of the population.
+Conversely, the 25-34 cohort has declined from 10.1% to 7.7%.
+By 2041, Belgrave - Selby's age profile is projected to change significantly.
+The 75-84 age group is expected to grow by 329 people (60%), reaching a total of 876 individuals.
+Notably, the combined 65+ age groups are projected to account for 86% of the total population growth, reflecting the area's aging demographic profile.
+Meanwhile, the 25-34 and 55-64 cohorts are expected to experience population declines.

 Frequently Asked Questions - Age